ice-bergtech/kr8/FEATURES.md

   * Easily create reproducible builds by using the same configuration across different environments.
   * Fully version control charts and normally-remote configurations in a single place.
   * Store generated secrets via [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets)
-* **Standardization**: Ensures consistency across Kubernetes clusters, reducing errors and improving maintainability.
-* **Simplicity**: Provides a straightforward approach to complex Kubernetes configurations, making it easier for teams to adopt.
-* **Scalability**: Designed to support clusters of all sizes, from simple single-node setups to large-scale production environments.